 The governing body – the Board of Directors – sets salaries based on the size of the organization and similar roles in other not-for-profit organizations.
 Salaries in the not-for-profit sector are found to be currently, and traditionally, lower than those in the private and government sectors.
 No one employed by United Way of Chatham-Kent is in the “Sunshine Club” – defined as those public sector employees who earn more than $100,000 per year.

 Do employees of the United Way donate to United Way?

 United Way Staff Members are the first to give in any annual campaign.
 They cannot ask others to give unless they have given themselves.
-In the 2015 Campaign, the thirteen full-time employees donated in excess of $13,000 to the fund-raising effort.
+In the 2017 Campaign, the employees donated in excess of $15,000 to the fund-raising effort.

 United Way doesn’t do anything for me.
 Why should I give?

 United Way improves the lives of your family, friends and neighbours by helping to build a stronger, safer and more caring community.
 United Way provides you with an opportunity to give, to volunteer and to act for the betterment of the community where you live, work and play.
 Research shows that one dollar invested in prevention saves seven dollars – down the road – in treatment services.
 So … in a time when we have so little control over our taxes, mortgage payments, utility bills, etc., charitable contributions are still something that you can control.
 You can decide when to give, how much to give and to whom.
 Surveys demonstrate that contributors to charity are actually happier people!

 I would like to help volunteer for one of the agencies.
 How would I go about doing that?

 Patricia Weiler, Manager of Volunteer Chatham-Kent is your convenient single point of contact for volunteer opportunities in Chatham-Kent.
 Please connect with Patricia at email@example.com or call 519-354-0430 to arrange for a personal interview.

 I heard that United Way purchased a Hummer to help promote its campaign.
 Why would they do that?